emmanuelmenon/emmanuelmenon.github.io/_posts/2020-05-22-breathless-jules-et-jim-double-feature.md

 1. The generated ToC will be an ordered list
 {:toc}

 I'm a subscriber to [Now You See It](https://www.youtube.com/channel/UCWTFGPpNQ0Ms6afXhaWDiRw) on YouTube, a channel that posts these amazingly well-edited, informative video essays once every month.
 Their most recent video, titled "The Movie That Changed Movies" discussed 1967's Bonnie and Clyde, and it's undeniable impact on American cinema.
-They also mention the impact that the French New Wave had on Bonnie and Clyde and pointed out two in particular: Breathless, a film by Jean-Luc Godard, as well as, Jules et Jim, a film by François Truffaut.
+They also mentioned the impact that the French New Wave had on Bonnie and Clyde and pointed out two in particular: Breathless, a film by Jean-Luc Godard, as well as, Jules et Jim, a film by François Truffaut.

 <!--more-->
 <div class="videoWrapper" style="--aspect-ratio: 9 / 16;">